List of military operations of the Sri Lankan civil war

 After defeating the insurgency led by the Janatha Vimukthi Peramuna (JVP) in 1971, the Sri Lanka Armed Forces were confronted with a new conflict, this time with the Liberation Tigers of Tamil Eelam (LTTE) and other Tamil militant groups.
 The war escalated to the point where India was asked to intervene as a peacekeeping force.
 This was later seen as a tactical error, as the IPKF united nationalist elements such as the JVP to politically support the LTTE in their call to evict the IPKF.
-The war with the LTTE was halted following the signing of a ceasefire agreement in 2002 with the help of international mediation.
-However, renewed violence broke out in December 2005 and following the collapse of peace talks, the army has been involved in the heavy fighting that has resumed in the north and east of the country.
+The war with the LTTE halted following the signing of a ceasefire agreement in 2002 with the help of international mediation.
+However, renewed violence broke out in December 2005 and following the collapse of peace talks, the army was once again involved in heavy fighting in the north and east of the country, until the LTTE's defeat in 2009.

-Since 1980 the army has undertaken many operations against the LTTE rebels.
-The major operations conducted by the army eventually lead to the capture of Jaffna and other rebel strongholds.
+From 1980 to 2009 the army had undertaken many operations against the LTTE rebels.
+The major operations conducted by the army eventually lead to the recapture of Jaffna and other rebel strongholds.